hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] If Row/Col is deleted, then corresponding cell address references should be flagged.

-Refresh screen draw after a file load operation.
+[DONE] Refresh screen draw as part of file load operation.

 [DONE] Change delete default mode command from 'd' to 'D', so that user doesnt unknownling trigger it.